Fethullah Gülen: Coming to the United States

+In the period just prior to the 2016 Turkish coup d'état attempt, Erdoğanism changed in its perception of Gülenism from that of sometimes ally to a dangerous rival, attempting to construct a parallel state structure.
 On 19 December 2014, a Turkish court issued an arrest warrant for Gülen after over 20 journalists working for media outlets thought to be sympathetic to the Gülen movement were arrested.
 Gülen was accused of establishing and running an "armed terrorist group".

+Before and after the attempted putsch, Gülenists became the greatest portion of those caught up in the massive 2016–present purges in Turkey.
+Since the 2016 coup attempt, authorities investigated over 2 million Turkish citizens for terrorism charges, detained at least 511,000, arrested or imprisoned more than 90,000, and shut down Gülen's entire network of schools, universities, hospitals, charities, and businesses associated with the Gülen movement in Turkey.

+Later life and death

-As of 2018, Gülen resides at the Hizmet movement-affiliated Chestnut Retreat Center, a 25-acre wooded estate in the Poconos (within Ross Township, Monroe County, Pennsylvania, near Saylorsburg).
+Gülen had resided at the Hizmet movement-affiliated Chestnut Retreat Center, a 25-acre wooded estate in the Poconos (within Ross Township, Monroe County, Pennsylvania, near Saylorsburg).
 About thirty people live and work on the estate, owned by the Golden Generation Foundation.
-Never married, Gülen's own living quarters and study are within a pair of small rooms, whose rent he pays out of his publishing royalties and which contain a mattress on the floor, prayer mat, desk, bookshelves, and treadmill, within one of the estate's several structures, among which is a hall used as a mosque.
-Gülen is reported to be in ill health.
+Never married, Gülen's own living quarters and study were within a pair of small rooms, whose rent he paid out of his publishing royalties and which contained a mattress on the floor, prayer mat, desk, bookshelves, and treadmill, within one of the estate's several structures, among which is a hall used as a mosque.
+Gülen was reported to be in ill health.
 In 2017, reports identified four candidates to succeed Gulen, if necessary, in leadership of the Hizmet movement: Mehmet Ali Şengül, Cevdet Türkyolu, Osman Şimşek and Ahmet Kurucan.

+Gülen died at a hospital in Pennsylvania on 20 October 2024, at the age of 83.
+He was being treated for heart and kidney failure at the time of his death.
+Due to the political situation in Turkey, he was buried on the grounds of the Chestnut Retreat Center, contrary to his wish to be interred in İzmir.